hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 keywords: Cory Rylan, Angular 2, JavaScript, Observables, Flux, TypeScript
 tags: angular2, rxjs, javascript
 date: 2015-11-17
-updated: 2016-03-09
+updated: 2016-03-25
 permalink: /blog/angular-2-observable-data-services
 demo: http://plnkr.co/edit/wzocFwRHsCnu46kp8rpJ?p=preview
 ---

 Angular 2 brings many new concepts that can can improve our JavaScript applications.
 The first new concept to Angular is the use of Observables.
 Observables are a proposed feature for ES2016 (ES7).
-I wont go to in depth into Observables but will just cover some of the high level concepts.
-If you want a introduction to Observables check out my screen cast on <a href="/blog/intro-to-rxjs-observables-and-angular-2">Intro to RxJS Observables and Angular 2</a>.
+I wont go in depth into Observables but will just cover some of the high level concepts.
+If you want a introduction to Observables check out my screen cast.

+<a href="/blog/intro-to-rxjs-observables-and-angular-2" class="btn display-block float-center col-5--max">Intro to RxJS Observables and Angular 2</a>

 The rest of this post will cover more data and application state management in a Angular 2 application.
 At the time of this writing Angular is on version <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 1</a>.
-This post has been updated as of <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 8</a>.
+This post has been updated as of <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 12</a>.
 The syntax of how Observables and their operators are imported may change.

 Observables can help manage async data and a few other useful patterns.
 Observables are similar to Promises but with a few key differences.
 The first is Observables emit multiple values over time.
 For example a Promise once called will always return one value or one error.
 This is great until you have multiple values over time.
 Web socket/real-time based data or event handlers can emit multiple values over any given time.
 This is where Observables really shine.
-Other benefits are Observables are cancel-able and can use array like operations.
 Observables are used extensively in Angular 2.
 The new HTTP service and Event system are all Observable based.
 Lets look at an example where we subscribe to an Observable.

 <pre class="language-typescript">